quincykwende/quote-me/readme.txt

 License: GPL
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin displays a quote rotator before you are able to view the site.
+This plugin displays a quote rotator before you are able to view any page on a WordPress blog/site for the first time you visit the site.

 == Description ==
-This plugin displays a quote rotator before you are able to view the site.
+This plugin displays a quote rotator before you are able to view any page on a WordPress blog/site for the first time you visit the site.
 If you choose to opt out of the quote rotator, you won\'t see it again until your session expires.
 The admin is able to add, edit and delete quotes.

 == Installation ==
 Upload plugin dir to the `/wp-content/plugins/` directory